practicalli/clojure/reference/sequences.md

 user=> (my-take-while pos?
 [2 1 0 -1 0 1 2])
 [2 1]
-reduce really is the uberfunction over sequences.
+reduce really is the uber function over sequences.
 Almost any operation on a sequence can be expressed in terms of a reduce–though for various reasons, many of the Clojure sequence functions are not written this way.
 For instance, take-while is actually defined like so:

 user=> (source take-while)
 (defn take-while